 “That’s a very difficult problem to solve,” Kinney says, because “most proteins don’t have a lot of potential binding targets.”
 RNA, on the contrary, is covered with binding sites because it is designed for other molecules to latch onto it.
 “The whole RNA is a target for drugs,” Kinney says.
 “The only limiting thing here is our understanding of how the RNA is controlled by various regulatory programs within the cell.”

-“Our genome is like a library where thousands of books contain recipes for protein-making, with every chapter spelling out precise instructions.”
+“Our genome is like a library where thousands of books contain recipes for protein-making.”

 Our understanding is, in fact, so limited scientists sometimes don’t know why a drug works.
 Kinney cites one example.
 In 2020, the FDA approved another spinal muscular atrophy drug, Evrysdi.
 Compared to Spinraza, it’s a small molecule, only the size of about one base pair of DNA, and easier to make and administer—it can be taken orally.
 “It was essentially developed by trial and error,” Kinney says.
 “Scientists took a few hundred thousand random molecules and tested each one in cells to see which ones increase SMN2 exon 7 splicing.
 The initial candidate molecule then underwent years of testing and tweaking.”
 Although the final drug, Evrysdi, is safe and effective, scientists are still debating how it functions at the molecular level—in particular, how it singles out SMN2 exon 7 among the vast number of other exons.